15 of the Best Jobs for Students That Offer High Pay and Flexibility

 Uber is an innovative rideshare company that connects drivers with riders through a smartphone app or website.
 Riders and drivers create profiles where they can see each other beforehand, and the transfer of money takes place wirelessly prior to the ride so that no money exchanges hands.
 As long as drivers are over the age of 21 and meet Uber's insurance, criminal record check, and vehicle requirements, they can qualify to work as rideshare drivers.

-Forty-four percent of Uber drivers work less than 20 hours per week, and the peak times to drive are early mornings, evenings, Friday nights, and weekends, making it one of today's easy jobs for college students.
+A 2014 report noted that 44 percent of Uber drivers work less than 20 hours per week, and the peak times to drive are early mornings, evenings, Friday nights, and weekends, making it one of today's easy jobs for college students.
 And, it's also one of the most flexible jobs for college students, thanks to plenty of scheduling options.
-In 2014, it was found that 56 percent of drivers earned up to $10,000 per year, and 22 percent earned $10,001 to $25,000 per year.10 So if you are working 10 to 15 hours a week earning $10,000 a year, that amounts to $12.80 to $19.23 per hour.
+The 2014 report found that 56 percent of drivers earned up to $10,000 per year, and 22 percent earned $10,001 to $25,000 per year.
+So if you are working 10 to 15 hours a week earning $10,000 a year, that amounts to $12.80 to $19.23 per hour.

 Many businesses rely on salespeople to sell their products or services, so working in sales could provide you with both the earnings and flexibility you desire.
 And if you are working toward any kind of career in business, then experience as a salesperson could prove to be a valuable asset in the future.